francescopatane96/eNERVE/README.md

                 -ml (minlength required for shared peptides to be extracted in comparison analysis versus human and/or mouse) [int, default=9];
                 -mm (mismatch, maximal number of not compatible substitutions allowed in shared peptides alignment windows of minlength size in immunity module, [int, default=1];
                 -m (mouse autoimmunity and allergenicity module), [True, False, default=True];
-                -mpsl (mouse peptides sum limit, parameter used by selection module. protein with sum of shared peptides of the i protein with mouse proteins/number of aminoacids of the i protein <= mouse peptides sum limit and with absence of match mhc-I and mhc-II mouse ligands are selected), [float, default=0.15];
                 -p1 (proteome 1 fasta filename or path), [filename.fasta] --> 🔴required🔴;
                 -p2 (proteome 2 fasta filename or path), [filename.fasta];
                 -rz (razor module), [True, False, default=True];